somerandomgamer-srg/Useful-Lua-Tools/info.md

 ```

 #### `math.range(t)`
-Calculates difference between maximum and minimum values.
+Calculates the range from a list of numbers.
 ```lua
 local numbers = {10, 20, 30, 40, 50}
 print(math.range(numbers)) --> 40 (50 - 10)
 ```

 #### `math.mode(t)`
-Finds most frequently occurring value.
+Calculates the mode from a list of numbers.
 ```lua
 local numbers = {1, 2, 2, 3, 3, 3, 4}
 print(math.mode(numbers)) --> 3
 ```

 #### `math.standard_deviation(t)`
-Measures data spread using square root of average squared deviations from mean.
+Calculates the standard deviation from a list of numbers.
 ```lua
 local numbers = {2, 4, 4, 4, 5, 5, 7, 9}
 print(math.standard_deviation(numbers)) --> 2.0
 ```

 #### `math.sum(t)`
-Calculates total by adding all numbers.
+Calculates the sum from a list of numbers.
 ```lua
 local numbers = {1, 2, 3, 4, 5}
 print(math.sum(numbers)) --> 15